 - The dual battery swap option

-The all-black design with no RGB lighting is favourable for these wireless pair since we all know that the lighting does tend to drain the batteries over time.
+We find the all-black design with no RGB lighting very favorable since we all know that the lighting does tend to drain the batteries over time.

-If you really a diehard fan of customization with RGB lighting you can check out the wired set from the same company, the steel series pro wired.
+If you are a diehard fan of customization with RGB lighting you can check out the wired set from the same company, the steel series pro wired.